 As you take a sip of your morning coffee, you imagine yourself scaling Inca Ruins or snorkeling in the crystal clear Mediterranean sea.
 In your daydream, a handsome captain stands at the helm as you sip a mimosa gazing out over the horizon.
 But suddenly, you are rudely interrupted as the cereal bowl crashes to the ground.
 Your three-year-old is throwing a tantrum, while the eight-year-old is whining that she can’t find her favorite t-shirt.
 In the background, your teenager walks by.
 She rolls her eyes at the mess and laughs at the chaos, all the while texting frantically on her phone.
 Finally, you realize it’s only 8 am, and suddenly, the thought of taking the entire family on a dream trip across the world seems laughable and slightly mad.
 Better go back to renting the same beach house (again), where at least you know you’re only a few hours from home.

-We have scoured and searched, traveled, experienced, succeeded, and admittedly had some epic fails, all to bring you our top 5 international trips you CAN and SHOULD take in 2018!
+We have scoured and searched, traveled, experienced, succeeded, and admittedly had some epic fails to bring you our top 5 international trips you CAN and SHOULD take in 2022!

 Additionally, hear us out before you click Next!

 Bolivia may not be on your top 5, top 10, or top anything list of travel.
 Still, the country is a gold mine for adventures, nature, delicious cuisine, life-changing experiences, and ecotourism.
 The hemisphere’s highest, most isolated, and most off-the-beaten-path country.
 Local tour groups have proliferated, with many offering hikes along the Inca Trails, gliding on remote jungle rivers, or viewing the nesting grounds of hundreds of species of tropical birds.